-- Promote a transportation system that facilitates the use of state highways for safe and efficient travel but also provides safe, livable, and vibrant multimodal corridors in the downtown neighborhoods and central business districts. - Ensure that roadways are designed, constructed, and maintained to an appropriate standard for their expected use, vehicle speeds, and vehicle traffic. - Reduce incidence and severity of motor vehicle crashes. - Provide a transportation system that allows for adequate emergency vehicle access to all land uses. - Provide access management and roadway cross-section standards for all county roads.
+- Promote a transportation system that facilitates the use of state highways for safe and efficient travel but also provides safe, livable, and vibrant multimodal corridors in the downtown neighborhoods and central business districts. - Evaluate and address crash trends across the County. - Ensure that roadways are designed, constructed, and maintained to an appropriate standard for their expected use, vehicle speeds, and vehicle traffic.
+Update County access management and roadway cross-section standards for all County roads. - Reduce incidence and severity of motor vehicle crashes. - Provide a transportation system that allows for adequate emergency vehicle access to all land uses. - Provide access management and roadway cross-section standards for all county roads.